heptarch/heptarch.github.io/projects.md

 collaborators rather than underlings, and directed their efforts with superb managerial and technical insight *from the inside*.

-For a concrete overview of how the labs operated under Kelly, I can't recommend his article highly enough.
+One might be inclined to view this "institute of creative technology" as a lucky and historically unique confluence.
+But Kelly directed Bell Labs for less than 10 years; there were many Kellys.
+The only way to sustain success at that level for a century, I would argue, is to marry material security with an institutional philosophy that works.
+Kelly gives us some clues about this philosophy, but to fill out the picture, let's look at some organizational arrangements that are superficially similar, but differ dramatically in output.

 ### 2.2 <a href="#tbc">Between the tower and the boardroom</a><a id="sec-2-2" name="sec-2-2"></a>

-Kelly directed Bell Labs for less than 10 years.
-There were many Kellys.
-The only way to sustain that sort of success for a century, I would argue, is to marry material security with a philosophy that works.
-Kelly gives us some clues about this philosophy, but to fill out the picture, let's look at some alternative institutional arrangements.
 A place like the Institute for Advanced Study has more material security, more on-paper ivory tower-freedom, than one could poke a tenured chair at.